mitra42/localcoin/docs/Design.md

 ## Imagine a system for peer to peer payments.

+### Goals

+The system design is intended to allow a number of participants to exchange tokens with each other.
+Ideally it has the following properties.

+* The tokens don't have to be in a single currency.
+* There may, or may not, be a relationship between any currency and fiat currencies
+* Its arbitrarily extendable and backward compatible as it evolves
+* It presumes two kinds of participants: *users*, who may or may not be connected at any particular time, and *issuers* who are presumed to be able to reach each other via the net.
+* Is fault tolerant in the case that issuers cannot connect to each other at any particular time
+* Detects bad behavior, which has consequences
+* Supports both online and offline transactions (and hybrid where only one participant is online)
+* Does not require Users to be connected to the same Issuer in order to trade.

+### High Level

+From a high level we presume in a typical transaction,
+* Alice and Bob connect to each in person
+* They both open their apps, and do some back and forth with QR codes or ids
+* Alice transfers a "check" to Bob,
+* Bob can validate or deposit that check if online, or spend it offline

 Two ways to participate - online via a browser - offline via an app

 #### In the following assume: